Vessel carrying 2,600 gallons of fuel, oil sinks near San Juan Island

 “We are working with government and industry partners to ensure an efficient and effective containment and recovery response,” said Lt.
 Cdr.
 Brian Dykens, Sector Puget Sound Incident Management Division Chief, in a statement.
 “The local public, the environment and protected marine species are our top priority.”

 As of Saturday night, the Coast Guard was working with the National Oceanic and Atmospheric Administration and Sound Watch to monitor the location of Southern Resident Killer Whales.

+The Coast Guard worked overnight with help from the Whale Museum in Friday Harbor to monitor the Southern Resident Killer Whales, the Coast Guard said on Twitter.
+The Coast Guard said Sunday morning the whales were transiting near Port Angeles.

-At that time whales were not in the area, but the Coast Guard said on twitter the organizations were prepared to keep whales clear of the impacted area, should that be necessary.
+Though whales were not in the Sunset Point area at that time the vessel sank, the Coast Guard said on Twitter the organizations were prepared to keep whales clear of the impacted area, should that be necessary.

 NOAA is assessing risks and analyzing spill trajectory in an effort to protect marine mammals in the area.

-Throughout the evening, responding units, including the 87-foot Coast Guard Cutter Swordfish, were working to ensure no other vessels were traveling through the affected area, according to Petty Officer Michael Clark.
+Throughout Saturday evening, responding units, including the 87-foot Coast Guard Cutter Swordfish, were working to ensure no other vessels were traveling through the affected area, according to Petty Officer Michael Clark.

 By Sunday morning, Clark said the Coast Guard was working to get a helicopter with pollution experts and members of the Coast Guard in the air for an updated survey of the visible sheen and the potential impact of the vessel sinking.
+In an update posted on Twitter Sunday morning, the Coast Guard said a dive team was working to determine the best way to contain and remove pollutants as well as remove the vessel, which was located on the sea floor Saturday night using side scan radar.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.